United Kingdom government austerity programme: Local government

+Scholars link these austerity-driven funding cuts to wider consequences, including higher support for Brexit and weakened local state capacity that hindered delivery of climate retrofit programmes.

 Research by the University of Cambridge published in 2018 said that the greatest reductions in local authority spending had occurred in impoverished post-industrial cities in the north of England and some poor Inner London boroughs.
 Over 30 such authorities in England had reduced spending by more than 30% between 2010 and 2017, with seven of them reducing spending by more than 40%.
 In contrast councils in wealthier areas had made smaller reductions.
 Councils in England experienced an average spending reduction of 24% compared to 12% in Scotland and 11.5% in Wales, the difference resulting from devolved government in those nations.

 In 2018 Northamptonshire County Council become insolvent and proposed reducing services to the minimum required by law.
 Austerity measures were blamed for the insolvency, as was the council's refusal to raise council tax despite the rising costs of providing social services.
 At the time the National Audit Office said that up to 15 other local authorities were also at risk of insolvency.
 A survey of council leaders, chief executives and mayors conducted by the New Local Government Network indicated that more than 70% of respondents expected that they would be unable to provide non-statutory services beyond 2023 if funding remained as restricted as it had been since 2010.
 In early 2019, three quarters of councils said they would have to raise taxes close to the legal maximum in order to cover costs, though many would nevertheless be cutting services.